transcelerate/ddf-home/tools.md

 ---
-title: Adoption Toolkit
+title: Transformation Tools
-description: Landing page for a toolkit created to help companies get started with DDF and providing change management support
+description: Landing page for tools created to help companies get started with DDF and providing change management support
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---
-# DDF Adoption Toolkit
+# DDF Transformation Tools

-TransCelerate has created a DDF Adoption Toolkit to help stakeholders manage the changes associated with DDF adoption in their organizations.
+TransCelerate has created Transformation Tools to help stakeholders manage the changes associated with adopting DDF in their organizations.

-See the **Sponsor Company DDF Adoption Toolkit** information on this page.
-Other stakeholder adoption toolkits are forthcoming.
+See the **Sponsor Company DDF Transformation Tools** information on this page.
+Other stakeholder tools are forthcoming.

 For guidance and information on DDF, click [Getting Started](getting-started.md).

-## Sponsor Company DDF Adoption Toolkit
+## Sponsor Company DDF Transformation Tools
-The purpose of the Sponsor Company DDF Adoption Toolkit is to help sponsor companies manage the changes associated with DDF adoption.
+The purpose of the Sponsor Company DDF Transformation Tools is to help sponsor companies manage the changes associated with adopting DDF.

-TransCelerate organized the toolkit into 5 steps to guide your company through key change management activities.
+TransCelerate organized the toolkit into 4 steps to guide your company through key change management activities.

 <img src="media\images\Toolkit Step 1.png" width=500>
 <p></p>